privacyguides/privacyguides.org/docs/android.en.md

 !!! warning

     DivestOS firmware update [status](https://gitlab.com/divested-mobile/firmware-empty/-/blob/master/STATUS) and quality control varies across the devices it supports.
-We still recommend GrapheneOS or CalyxOS depending on your device's compatibility.
+We still recommend GrapheneOS depending on your device's compatibility.
 For other devices, DivestOS is a good alternative.

     Not all of the supported devices have verified boot, and some perform it better than others.